minvws/nl-covid19-dbco-app-android/README.md

 - Install NDK (In your Android Studio, Go to File -> Project Structure -> SDK Location -> Under "Android NDK Location", click on "Download" Android NDK)

+- Install the OneSky Android Studio Plugin (https://plugins.jetbrains.com/plugin/7607-onesky-plugin/) and add your API keys in the Android Studio settings.
+Select the GGD Contact Android project.
+After this you can push new strings/pull updated translations from OneSky from the context menu in `strings.xml`.

 ## Development & Contribution process

 The development team works on the repository in a private fork (for reasons of compliance with existing processes) and shares its work as often as possible.